+Deminitions

 Term Definition

 Adult Program The Adult group is for people who do not qualify for AHCCCS Medical Assistance (MA) in any of the following programs:

 Caretaker Relative;

 Pregnant Woman;

 SSI-MAO; and

 Young Adult Transitional Insurance (YATI).

 Customers who meet all of the requirements for the Adult program receive full AHCCCS Medical Assistance services package.
-Customers who meet all requirements except U.S. citizenship or qualified noncitizen status receive emergency services only.
+Customers who meet all requirements except U.S. citizenship or qualified noncitizen status receive Federal emergency services (FES) only through the Federal Emergency Services Program (FESP).
 See MA302 for details about the service packages.